dpolivaev/test-generation/README.md

 =========================================
 1. Install the latest eclipse with XText sdk plugin and maven
 2. Create eclipse classpath variable M2_REPO pointing to your maven repository
-3. Run mvn eclipse:eclipse in folder test-generation-engine to create eclipse project for the engine
+3. Run mvn test in folder test-generation-engine.
-4. Run mvn install in the same folder
-5. Import all projects from folders test-generation-engine and and testgeneration-dsl
+4. Import all projects from folders test-generation-engine and and testgeneration-dsl
-6. Right-click on file `/org.dpolivaev.dsl.tsgen/src/org/dpolivaev/dsl/tsgen/Strategy.xtext` and select "Run As -> Generate XText Artifacts"
+5. Right-click on file `/org.dpolivaev.dsl.tsgen/src/org/dpolivaev/dsl/tsgen/Strategy.xtext` and select "Run As -> Generate XText Artifacts"
-7. Copy jar file `org.dpolivaev.tsgen.engine-1.0-SNAPSHOT.jar` from maven repository directory linked to the project as `/org.dpolivaev.dsl.tsgen/lib/engine` into `/org.dpolivaev.dsl.tsgen/lib`
-8. Run eclipse application
+6. Run eclipse application